 Written by Rhonda Ferree, retired horticulture educator

-According to Rhonda, the West Nile Virus is most frequently transmitted through the house mosquito.
-Since it can only fly about 1½ miles, this mosquito usually breeds and lives in our own backyards.
+West Nile Virus is most frequently transmitted through the house mosquito.
+Since it can only fly about 1-½ miles, this mosquito usually breeds and lives in our own backyards.
 After getting an adequate blood meal, the adult female mosquito lays her eggs in any stagnant water source.
 The eggs and larvae must have water to live.
 Therefore, we must remove as many water sources as possible from our yards and communities.

 Eliminating breeding sites can reduce mosquito problems in your yard.
-Rhonda emphasizes that this is essential to any type of mosquito control program.
+This is key to any type of mosquito control program.
 Fortunately, an ongoing program of eliminating these sites in your yard is easy and not time consuming.
 However, it must be done regularly – at least once per week since it takes mosquito larvae 5-7 days to develop.

 MEET THE AUTHOR